Hybrid Simulation Engineer Internship

 Here’s the right internship opportunity for You!

 Join our Product Modeling and Simulation Research Group (PSM RG) to develop solutions to real-world problems.
-The CT Simulation and Digital Twin Technology Field (SDT TF) is seeking a highly motivated Master/PhD student available for 3 to 12 month internship in the area of multi-physics and multi-disciplinary simulations.
+The CT Simulation and Digital Twin Technology Field (SDT TF) is seeking a highly motivated Master/PhD student available for a summer internship starting in May 2019 in the area of multi-physics and multi-disciplinary simulations.
 The project will involve analysis of state-of-art in academia and industry, and design of novel practical techniques to address challenging problems in multi-disciplinary numerical simulations.

 The Product Design, Modeling and Simulation Research Group, is the lead organization of Defense Advanced Research Projects Agency (DARPA) Transformative Design (TRADES) program, to advance the computational tools to address design representation, analysis and synthesis of design with enormous complexity.
 It also partners with top US universities in projects funded by agencies like America Makes, Digital Manufacturing and Design Innovation Institute to advance simulation tools used for design and advanced manufacturing.
 Our focus is both on speeding up the multi-disciplinary simulation tools as well as characterize and improve the accuracy of digital twins of physical systems.